-The area was a no dogs allowed zone so I got out of the car and took a few brief photos then left.
+The area was a no dogs allowed zone, as this is home to the cassowary, so I got out of the car and took a few brief photos then left.

 The sand was clean there as safe, swim barriers, in the ocean (dangers are crocodiles and stingers) and there appeared to be, rock fishing, beyond, the swimming, beach.